CBIIT/bento-docs/source/configuration/program-detail-page.md

 1. Open `$(src)/packages/bento-frontend/src/bento/programDetailData.js`.
 2. Under `programDetailIcon`:
-	* Set the field 'src' to the URL for the Program Details Page Icon of your choice.
+	* Set the field 'src' to the URL for the Program Details Page Icon that is desired.
 	* Set the field 'alt' to the ALT tag for the Program Details Page Icon.
 3. Under `externalLinkIcon`:
-	* Set the field 'src' to the URL for the External Link Icon of your choice.
+	* Set the field 'src' to the URL for the External Link Icon that is desired.
 	* Set the field 'alt' to the ALT tag for the External Link Icon.
 4. Example: